aaronalbinson/henw/src/pages/cold-perforators.md

       pneumatic open and close operation and are fully guarded and of robust construction.
 It is a fully enclosed unit, for perforating polythene, P.V.C, paper and other suitable materials.
-It is ideal for single wound, lay flat tube or gusseted film upto a working width of six metres.
+It is ideal for single wound, lay flat tube or gusseted film up to a working width of six metres.

       Key Benefits: